caltuntas/caltuntas.github.io/_posts/2014-11-01-how-to-become-a-hacker.md

 However before you start, I must say that it might not be the classical Hacker who illegally accesses to a system and steals the information as you expect.
 It's a great writing about the definion of a real hacker, how they behave and how to become one of these.
 My favourite part is following

-Zen poem
+Zen Poem
+---
     To follow the path:
     look to the master,
     follow the master,
     walk with the master,
     see through the master,
     become the master.